Best Indie Games 2026: 15 Hidden Gems You Need to Play

 Platforms: All | Price: $15

-Poker meets roguelike.
-Build a deck, find jokers with wild effects, and break the game in absurd ways.
+The poker roguelike that took over the internet, and I was absolutely part of that wave.
+Build a deck, find jokers with wild effects, and break the game in increasingly absurd ways.
 Each run is 20-30 minutes.
+Impossible to play just one — I’ve lost count of my 2 AM runs.
 The 2026 update added new jokers, challenges, and a friends leaderboard.
-The best $15 you can spend in gaming.
-Impossible to play just one run.
+Best $15 you’ll ever spend on gaming.
+Period.

 3. Slay the Spire 2

 The deck-building roguelike returns with 3D visuals, new characters, and deeper mechanics.
 The core loop — build a deck, fight enemies, die, try again — is as addictive as the original.
 Early Access has 3 characters with more coming.
+I wasn’t sure they could top the original, but here we are.
 The sequel that improves on perfection.

 Platforms: PC, PS5, Xbox, Switch | Price: $30

-It’s finally here.
-Hornet’s adventure is faster and more aggressive than the original.
-The Silk system replaces Soul — combat is about stringing combos rather than hitting and healing.
+It’s finally here — and yes, it was worth the wait.
+Hornet’s adventure is faster, more aggressive, and more challenging than the original.
+The new Silk system replaces Soul — combat is about stringing together combos rather than hitting and healing.
 The map is larger, the bosses are harder, and the art is gorgeous.
-The most anticipated indie game ever, and it delivers.
+I died a lot.
+I loved every second.
+Team Cherry delivered.

 5. Animal Well